AdrienJ0/MEXA-Hackathon-2025/README.md

 # MEXA-Hackathon-2025

+This repository contains the work of the team "Serotonin-Sync" team

 Mental health challenges are complex, but addressing them doesn’t have to be.
 This application uses AI to bridge the gap between patients and clinicians, offering an innovative, data-driven approach to diagnosing and managing mental health issues.